The perfect roof tent for your vehicle

 Which roof tent is suitable for 4 people?

-Which car fits a roof tent?
+Which car does a roof tent fit on?

 What does roof load mean?